psycopg/psycopg/docs/api/errors.rst

             \|__ `ProgrammingError`
             \|__ `NotSupportedError`

-These classes are also exposed both by the `!psycopg3` and the `!psycopg3.errors` module.
+These classes are also exposed both by the Psycopg and the `!psycopg.errors` module.

 .. autoexception:: Warning()
 .. autoexception:: InterfaceError()